djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ## Sample Use case description

 This use-case targets developing and deploying an AskHR agent leveraging IBM watsonx Orchestrate and watsonx.ai, as depicted in the provided architecture diagram.
-This agent will empower employees to interact with HR systems and access information efficiently through conversational AI.
+This agent will empower employees to interact with HR systems and access information efficiently through conversational AI. we have 4 skills in watsonx.orchestrate which leverages custom skills to connect to a dummy HR Application storing the employee data.
+Another agent in watsonx.ai can answer user queries using a grounded data source.
+Integrating these 5 agents, we will see how most of the routine HR operations can be brought under a single powerful Agent.

 ### Agent Lab - Creating your first agent